fletchjp/CANGATE/README.md

 ## Suggested modified versions

+NOTE: There is conditional compilation in the codes to allow for different oscillator values and also the presence or absence of the push button and LEDs.

 These should work the same as CANGATE although they have not yet been tested.

 ### cangate